dkimhw/launch_school/js_109/js_109_written.md

     * You can think of parameters as placeholders while arguments refer to the values that get stored in the placeholders.
+    * Parameters are initialized with the values of the arguments supplied to the function

   * Functions take optional values called arguments: